Giants C Posey opts out of 2020 season | Sports-Games

 Giants C Posey opts out of 2020 season

-One day after he and his wife adopted twin girls, San Francisco Giants catcher Buster Posey opted out of the 2020 season on Friday.
-Posey said the girls were born prematurely over the weekend and will need to remain in the neonatal intensive care unit for some time.
+One day after he and his wife adopted identical twin girls, San Francisco Giants catcher Buster Posey opted out of the 2020 season on Friday.
+Posey said the girls were born prematurely last Friday and will need to remain in the neonatal intensive care unit for some time.

+Posey, 33, did not participate in the past couple of days of practices with the Giants as he made his decision.
+He and his wife, Kristen, also are the parents of twins born in 2011.
+"My wife, myself and our older children are just overwhelmed with joy to welcome them into our family, to love them unconditionally and just share a life with them," Posey said Friday.

 Posey batted .257 with seven homers and 38 RBIs in 114 games last season.
 The 2010 National League Rookie of the Year and 2012 NL Most Valuable Player has a .302 career batting average with 140 home runs and 673 RBIs in 1,258 games with the Giants.